sclitty/Responsiveness-Portfolio/README.md

 Notes
     - had issues setting background image
         -  corrected issues with bg img noted in style.css
+        - used page layout as background-img since it looked cool and fitting as a learning web developer
-    - renamed "< container >" div to a standard "< div >" was causing issues with css
+    - renamed "< container >" div to a standard "< div >" was causing issues with css probably a better semantic tag but div works well.
     - styling elements with css

     Portfolio Page
         -added media query to prevent img overlap and smaller screens